Why Medicare for Dummies?

-- If you choose a Medicare Advantage plan, you will want to be sure that it covers medications, unless you have a separate plan (Veteran’s Benefits, Retiree Benefits, etc).
-You cannot purchase a standalone drug plan and a Medicare Advantage plan.
+- If you choose a Medicare Advantage Plan, you will want to be sure that it covers medications, unless you have a separate plan (Veteran’s Benefits, Retiree Benefits, etc).
+You cannot purchase a standalone prescription drug plan and a Medicare Advantage plan at the same time.

 - Do not cancel your current insurance until you have confirmation that your new plan is in effect.
 If you are getting two plans, for example, a drug plan and a Medicare Supplement plan, wait until you have confirmation that both plans are in effect.
 Once you have that confirmation, you can cancel your former plan(s).